ucsf-web-services/ucsf_8_pa/.docksal/README.md

 - phpMyAdmin ui available at `http://pma.[VIRTUAL_HOST]/`.

-- Solr ui available at `http://solr.[VIRTUAL_HOST]/solr/`.
+- Solr ui available at `http://solr.[VIRTUAL_HOST]/`.

-  Apachesolr module setting use solr server http://solr:8983/solr.
+  Enable the solr instance in docksal-local.yml.

+  The project is setup to override config of Acquia Search Solr server with a local solr core named 'acquia_copy'.
+If you want the override to use a different solr core, set SOLR_CORE to your new core name in docksal-local.env, put the new core configset in .docksal/etc/solr/ with a same folder name, and `fin up` to load the changes.

 ## Documentation